PurslaneQAQ/2ManyTabz/README.md

 ### Front-end:
 #### App
-  * Routing to 3 pages and a modal
+* Routing to 3 pages and modals
 * A footer to control login status

-#### TabManager:
-  What works:
+ (Links to an external site.)TabManager:

-  * TabView
+#### TabView
 * Filter tabs according to title
 * Switch between grid view and list view
-    * Show the screenshot for the grid view
+* Capture and show the screenshot for the grid view
 * Click to go to a tab
 * Click to close a tab
 * Drag a tab to a project

-  * PojectList:
+#### PojectList:
-    * Show projectlist (projectName + tabName + and n other tabs)
+* Show project list (projectName + tabName + and n other tabs)
-    * Project with tabs that fullfill the filter would be assigned to a class: fits-filter
+* Show projects with tabs that fulfill the filter as strong
 * Switch active project (class : choosen)
+* Close all the tabs in the project
 * Create a new project (check if the name exists)

-  Todo:
-    * Error display for creating project
-    * A better UI

-#### ProjectDetail:
-  What works:
+* (Links to an external site.)ProjectDetail:

-  * ProjectEditor:
+#### ProjectEditor:
 * Edit the name and note of a project
 * TabView:
 * Basicly the same as tab manager (open/close), but can not drag a tab
 * Add a tab to current project

-  * ResourceView:
+#### ResourceView:
+* Add all opened tabs in the project to resource
 * Filter: select box + input, filter by tab or title
 * OpenAll: open all the tabs that fits the filter
 * Open one tab: by clicking a resource
-    * Update the resource: when the title and icon of the resource doesn't match the tab with same url
+* Update the resource: when the title and icon of the resource * doesn't match the tab with same url
 * Resource: Display the title and tags of a resource
 * Click the down button to show detail of the resource and edit the tags
 * Bluring event would upload the change of the tags
 * Delete the resource

-  * Delete Project:
+#### Delete Project:
 * Delete project and go back to tab manager if succeed

-  Todo:
-  * handle error

-#### Login
-  What works:
-  * Basic UI with two input boxes and a button
-  * Click button to the synchronize modal

-  Todo:
-  * Get input values
-  * Actually log in functions (and maybe also sign in)
-  * Log in reducer
-  * A better UI

 #### Modal
-  Recently we only have one synchronize modal
+  Recently we have a synchronize modal, a dialog modal and an error modal What works:
-  What works:
   * Click the background to close the modal and go back